-Whether you live in Memphis or are just visiting, you might be curious about how sales tax in Memphis works.
-Total sales tax is comprised of both a state tax and a county tax.
-Then, it can differ from one item to another.
+Whether you live in Memphis or are just visiting, you might be curious about how the city's sales tax works.
+Total sales tax is comprised of both a state tax and a county tax, but it can differ from one item to another.
 Here is how to calculate Tennessee sales tax:

 The Tennessee state sales tax on merchandise is 7 percent (7.0%).

 The Tennessee state tax on non-restaurant food is 5.5 percent (5.5%).

 In Shelby County and within Memphis City Limits, there is an additional sales tax of 2.25 percent (2.25%).

 If you make a purchase in one of the surrounding cities - Arlington, Bartlett, Collierville, Germantown, Lakeland, or Millington - that sales tax is instead 2.75 percent (2.75%).

 In order to calculate your total sales tax, you’ll need to add the state taxes to the county taxes.